Digitaliko/sendvelo/approval-tool/docs/MARKETING_PLAN.md

 3. "How to Set Up AI Content Approval Workflows"
 4. "ChatGPT for Sales: Best Practices"
 5. "Legal Compliance for AI-Generated Content"
-6. "Case Study: 90% Faster Approvals with SendVelo"
+6. "Case Study: 90% Faster Approvals with Thumbway"
 7. "Remote Team Collaboration with ChatGPT"
 8. "ChatGPT vs Human Writing: When to Get Approval"
 9. "Building Trust in AI-Generated Content"